-Summer is here!
+Summer break is almost here!
 The kids will spend a lot of time indoors and will be looking for things to do.
 If the kids are bored and you are out of ideas and tricks to keep them happy, consider allowing some educational screen time.
 Here’s a list of educational websites for kids that you can allow your children to play on this summer.
 Find your favorites and bookmark them!

 GoNoodle – Hundreds of videos that activate kids’ bodies and brains.

 NASA Kids’ Club – a place to play games and learn about NASA